Batara Immigration Law header image

 In reality, is there an ordinary alien, whose spouse will experience an average hardship?

-I don’t believe there’s an ordinary alien.
-I don’t believe there’s an average hardship.
+I do not believe there is an ordinary alien.
+I do not believe there is an average hardship.

 That is the attitude you must have about your case.
 And you must help those who are helping you explain your situation this way.